Wellbeing through problem solving and developing positive autism identity

 Our free mentoring programme is based on research by Damian Milton et al.*, the prominent autistic autism researcher.
 It showed that time-limited, goal-directed mentoring helps autistic people deal with challenges and demonstrates an improvement in the wellbeing of autistic participants.

-Our programme is based on Dr Milton’s study and designed with his participation.
+Our programme is based on Dr Milton’s study and designed with his participation with valuable contribution from Dr Susy Ridout.
 It is developed by autistic people for autistic people.

 We are aiming to help autistic people to realise their goals and lead fulfilling lives, including navigating their autistic identity.